AdguardTeam/dnsproxy/README.md

 A simple DNS proxy server that supports all existing DNS protocols including `DNS-over-TLS`, `DNS-over-HTTPS`, `DNSCrypt`, and `DNS-over-QUIC`.
 Moreover, it can work as a `DNS-over-HTTPS`, `DNS-over-TLS` or `DNS-over-QUIC` server.

 > Note that `DNS-over-QUIC` support is experimental, don't use it in production.
+> Note that `DNS-over-HTTPS` with client certs is experimental and need client certificates provided from your DNS resolver, don't use it in production.

 - [How to build](#how-to-build)
 - [Usage](#usage)